sajjansaju/sajjansaju/README.md

 🚀 **Actively seeking opportunities** in **data analytics, data visualization, or strategic analytics roles** where I can continue turning data into meaningful outcomes.
 Let’s connect!

+⚠️ All projects in this profile are licensed under CC BY-NC-ND 4.0.
+They must **not** be copied, modified, used in portfolios, or redistributed **without proper credit**.
+🚫 Unauthorized use may result in **legal consequences**.
+📩 For access or permission, email me at: navakumarsajjan@gmail.com

 ---

 ## 🌐 Connect with Me: